arnold2957/generate_music_based_emotion/README.md

 #### 2.2 CNN+RNN

 We do a simple CNN first and then run a RNN(bi-gru).
 We using the grid search to find the best model.
+And will do on both WAV and MIDI files.

 Input shape is 60\*128.